Undergraduate Research Awards

 - Make final revisions.

-- UGRA proposal uploaded via application form (See the "Proposal" tab for more guidelines and information.)
+- UGRA proposal (saved as a pdf), uploaded via application form (See the "Proposal" tab for more guidelines and information.)

-- Mentor Materials: A completed UGRA Mentor Reference Form.
-Students should direct their mentors to the "For Mentors" tab for more information.
-Note: it is the student's responsibility to ensure that the mentor reference form is filled out by the deadline.
-We recommend that you give your mentor at least 2 weeks notice of the reference form deadline.
+- Note: it is the student's responsibility to ensure that the mentor reference form is filled out by the deadline.
+We recommend that you give your mentor at least 2 weeks notice of the reference form deadline and make sure your mentor knows that the link for the reference will be sent to them once you fill out your application.

 All applicants will be notified about the status of their application after final UGRA funding decisions are made, before the end of the semester.